-E-mails should be entitled: DA1 Abstract Submission.
+E-mails should be entitled: DA2 Abstract Submission.

 Please use plain text (Times Roman 12) and abstain from using footnotes and any special formatting, characters or emphasis (such as bold, italics or underline).
 We acknowledge receipt and answer to all paper proposals submitted.
 If you do not receive a reply from us in a week you should assume we did not receive your proposal; it might be lost in cyberspace!
 We suggest, then, to look for an alternative electronic route or resend.

-The conference is part of the ‘Ethos’ series of research projects, which in turn belong to the Critical Issues programmes of ID.Net.
+The conference is part of the ‘Critical Issues’ series of research projects run by Inter-Disciplinary.Net.
 It aims to bring together people from different areas and interests to share ideas and explore various discussions which are innovative and challenging.
-All proposals accepted for and presented at the conference must be in English and will be eligible for publication in an ISBN eBook.
-Selected proposals may be developed for publication in a themed hard copy volume(s).
+All papers accepted for and presented at the conference must be in English and will be eligible for publication in an ISBN eBook.
+Selected papers may be developed for publication in a themed hard copy volume(s).
 All publications from the conference will require editors, to be chosen from interested delegates from the conference.

 Inter-Disciplinary.Net believes it is a mark of personal courtesy and professional respect to your colleagues that all delegates should attend for the full duration of the meeting.
 If you are unable to make this commitment, please do not submit an abstract for presentation.